wattsworth/joule/docs/writing_modules.rst

 This function takes two parameters, **parsed_args** and **output**.
-The parsed_args is a namespace object with values for the arguments specified in **custom_args**. **output** is a NumpyPipe that connects the module to the joule system.
+The parsed_args is a namespace object with values for the arguments specified in **custom_args**. **output** is a NumpyPipe that connects the module to the joule system (see :ref:`numpy_pipes`).
 The pipe has a single function, **write** which accepts a numpy array.
 The array should be a matrix of timestamps and values, if you are inserting a single sample, enclose the matrix in double braces to provide the correct dimension.
 Also note that the **write** method is a coroutine and must be called with the **await** keyword.

 .. code-block:: python